jldec/jldec-website/README.md

 - [Agent Agent Chat](https://agents-chat.jldec.workers.dev/chat-agent-agent) - More advanced Cloudflare agent with subagents and MCP tool calling (sse only, no auth).
 Syncs via agent websocket.

 ## First impressions
 - RedwoodSDK (RSCs on Cloudflare workers) is very interesting.
-The upcoming addition of client-side routing (SPA mode) together with Cloudflare cache integration for SSR, would make this stack hard to beat.
+The addition of [client-side navigation](https://docs.rwsdk.com/guides/frontend/client-side-nav/) (SPA mode) together with Cloudflare cache integration, will make this stack hard to beat.
+- I was a bit surprised to learn that RSC servers render `use client` components on initial load.
+This produced errors running the `useChatAgent()` hook from the agents sdk.
+The rwsdk team was super-responsive helping to debug the issue, and provided a solution to [disable ssr](https://docs.rwsdk.com/reference/sdk-router/#options).
+More details in [this PR](https://github.com/jldec/agents-chat/pull/20).
 - All implementations rely on Cloudflare [durable objects](https://developers.cloudflare.com/durable-objects/#what-are-durable-objects) with websockets.
 This is great for runtime performance and makes deployment easy.
 There are no containers to build or servers to manage.
 - React is great for a use case like this where updates are coming from both the server and the client.
 All implementations use the same [MessageList](src/app/shared/MessageList.tsx) component.